reihane-rangamiz/Go101/exercises/functions_101/solution.md

 ## 2.

-When a function has a return value it must specify it. the correct form would be :
+When a function has a return value it must specify it. the correct form would be:

 ```go
 func add(x, y int) int{